LocalOut and AboutSports and activities

 Mile End Parkrun

-For those familiar with the ‘Couch to 5k’ the Mile End parkrun is ideal and provides a relaxed start for budding runners.
-Their regular 5k sets off from Mile End stadium on Saturday at 9am and they also organise a 2k junior parkrun on Sunday at 9.30am, but organisers encourage people to arrive half an hour early for a chat and a warm-up.
-Do not fret if you are not the next Mo Farah, you can simply turn up to watch and enjoy a cup of coffee or a brisk stroll.
-You may even surprise yourself to find you are indeed fleet of foot.
+For those familiar with the ‘Couch to 5k’, the Mile End Parkrun is ideal.
+Providing a relaxed start for budding runners, their regular 5k sets off from Mile End stadium on Saturday at 9 am and they also run a 2k Junior Parkrun on Sunday at 9.30 am, but organisers encourage people to arrive half an hour early for a chat and a warm-up.
+Do not fret if you are not the next Mo Farah, you can simply turn up to watch, enjoy a cup of coffee or take a brisk stroll.
+You may even surprise yourself to find that you are indeed fleet of foot.

 East London Runners

-East London Runners is based in Redbridge Lane West, Wanstead, E11 2JZ, but monitor their ‘What’s On’ page for local events near Vicky Park and Queen Elizabeth Olympic Park.
-To get involved and for more information go to eastlondonrunners.org.uk
+East London Runners is based in Redbridge Lane West, Wanstead, E11 2JZ, but monitor their ‘What’s On’ page for local events at Eastlondonrunners.org.uk

 Victoria Park Harriers and Tower Hamlets Athletics Club

-A charitable trust open to all aged nine and above with a growing membership of around 400, from beginners to team GB athletes.
+A charitable trust open to those aged nine and above with a growing membership of around 400, from beginners to Team GB athletes.
 Whether you are one of the East End’s fiercest roadrunners or a rookie seeking training, the club caters for all.
-Based out of St. Augustine Hall in the north-east end of Vicky Park, participants can partake in track, field, road and cross country runs in a friendly environment.
+Based out of St. Augustine Hall in the northeast end of Vicky Park, participants can partake in track, field, road and cross-country runs in a friendly environment with events like yoga and pilates also offered at the clubhouse.

 Good Gym in Tower Hamlets